situ2001/gzhu-no-check-in/README.md

 ### In addition, you can set env variable `SCT_KEY` or `PPTKEY` with your SendKey of ServerChan or PushPlus push service to receive result on your WeChat

-For example, setting env variable on Ubuntu
+For example, setting env variable on Ubuntu/Debian

 ```shell
 export SCT_KEY=<YOUR_SEND_KEY>